 - All child benefit is included in the assessment of how much income someone has when we work out their Council Tax Support.

 - Maintenance received for children or from a former partner is included in the assessment of how much income someone has when we work out their Council Tax Support.

 - Alternative Maximum Council Tax Benefit (Second Adult Rebate) is removed for working age claims.

 These changes do not apply to pensioners or anyone receiving maximum Council Tax Support because they also receive Income Support, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance.

-From 1 April 2015 and 1 April 2016 the Council had to change its Local Council Tax Support scheme due to the annual changes in the rules set by Government for pensioners, known as uprating, and to match these for our rules for working-age people.
+Since 1 April 2015 the Council had to change its Local Council Tax Support scheme due to the annual changes in the rules set by Government for pensioners, known as uprating, and to match these for our rules for working-age people.

 A copy of Doncaster's current scheme for 2016/17 and the Equality Impact Assessment is attached to this page.

 Changes to Local Council Tax Support from April 2017